Things Schools Should Actually Teach | How to Troubleshoot Basic Tech Issues Before Asking for Help

 Check Storage Space

-• A fresh reboot clears memory (RAM) and fixes temporary slowdowns.
+- A reboot clears most computer memory (RAM) and fixes temporary slowdowns.

 Scan for Malware